 Let’s face it, there are certain types of car that divide opinion.
 One man’s off road warrior is another man’s polar bear destroyer.
-Indeed, the 4X4 is probably the mode of transport that polarises opinion the most.
+Indeed, the 4×4 is probably the mode of transport that polarises opinion the most.
 No pun intended.

-I’m pretty tolerant of most things to be honest.
-As documented on PetrolBlog before, I’m just as likely to get excited about seeing a mint Talbot-Matra Rancho as I am a new Land Rover Evoque – even if it is being driven by a former Spice Girl.
+I’m pretty tolerant of most things, to be honest.
+As documented on PetrolBlog before, I’m just as likely to get excited about seeing a mint Matra Rancho as I am a new Land Rover Evoque, even if it is being driven by a former Spice Girl.

 But there’s one breed of car that I simply can’t tolerate.
 One car that has the ability to ruin a good day.
-One car that can make even the most sunniest of days turn to mild drizzle.
+One car that can make even the sunniest of days turn to mild drizzle.
 A car so hideous, I’ve seen small children quite literally stop in their tracks, turn a whiter shade of pale before running back to mummy in horror.

-OK, so I appreciate that the UK isn’t exactly the target market for the Shatchback – as a nation we are far happier in our hatches, estates, SUVs and sports cars.
+OK, I appreciate that the UK isn’t exactly the target market for the Shatchback – as a nation we are far happier in our hatches, estates, SUVs and sports cars.
 Yes, I know there are countries in the world that have an unnatural love for booted hatchbacks and to be honest, they’re welcome to them.

 It should be pointed out that I’m not talking about all saloon cars; if a car started life on the designer’s sketchbook, then fair play.
 Indeed, some of my favourite cars are saloons, specifically from the stables of Alfa Romeo, Audi, Ford, Saab and Volkswagen.
 No, I’m talking about Shatchbacks, which have about as much flair and panache as a breeze block.
 Only less useful.

-Rationale statement lovingly prepared and Keynote presentation practiced well into the early hours.
+Rationale statement lovingly prepared and Keynote presentation rehearsed well into the early hours.
 The relief as it goes well and the design concept is approved.
 But then, just as the design team turn and head for the door, the quiet man in the corner clears his throat and mutters the words the designer didn’t want to hear; “And what about the saloon version?“.
-At that moment, the designer drops his crayons and mochachino and lets out a small cry of despair.
+At that moment, the designer drops his crayons and mochaccino and lets out a small cry of despair.
 Career over.

 Need reminding of the hideous of the Shatchback?
 Here a few that are guaranteed to keep you awake tonight.